TypiCMS/Base/README.md

 ### Module scaffolding

-This example is for a module called Cats.
+Let’s create a module called Cats.

 1. Create the module with artisan: